Mario-Youchia/Face-Recognition-with-FaceNet/README.md

 1. Detect and prepare faces using OpenCV.
 2. Generate embeddings using pretrained FaceNet.
 3. Train a normalized linear SVM classifier.
-4. Evaluate using repeated stratified cross-validation and a held-out test set.
+4. Evaluate using repeated stratified cross-validation and a test set.
 5. Verify whether two images contain the same person using cosine similarity.

-## Technologies

-Python, TensorFlow, Keras, FaceNet, OpenCV, scikit-learn, NumPy, and Matplotlib.

 ## Notebook